robertaalidori/CE1_Alidori_Chinello_Picardi/README.md

 "04_plots"" - graphical outputs used in the final report "05_output" - rdm file with the final report

+## Contributions

+- Number of commits:
+   - Luca Chinello:
+   - Giulia Picardi:
+   - Roberta Alidori:
+- Number of issues opened:
+- Number of pull rrequests opened:
+- Number of pull requests accepted and merged:
+- Number of new branches opened:

 ## Analysis Summary